 Fifth Grade Maturation Program, click on the following link to see the dates, times, and locations

-September is attendance awareness month - if a student misses one day of school every two weeks, that is 10% of learning time missed or almost four weeks of school.
+September was attendance awareness month - if a student misses one day of school every two weeks, that is 10% of learning time missed or almost four weeks of school.
 Students who are chronically absent in kindergarten and first grade are much less likely to read proficiently in third grade.

 We want to encourage students to start developing good attendance habits in elementary school.
 We are going to honor all of our Wildcats who attend school every day during the month of October!
 They will receive a certificate of perfect attendance and a prize at the end of the month.

 The first bell rings at 8:15 am and the tardy bell is at 8:20 am.
 School dismisses at 2:50 pm.

 Friday schedule for January & February

 - January 9th - regular schedule, school dismisses at 2:50 pm

 - January 16th - regular schedule, school dismisses at 2:50 pm

 - January 23rd - regular schedule, school dismisses at 2:50 pm